 - Allows you to re-use the same equipment for different products

-- Cost optimization because of a systematic product change-over
+- Process and cost optimization because of a systematic product change-over

 We’ll see further, ways and types of the cleaning processes, how to develop a cleaning validation program, and the expectations of regulatory bodies.